alexkayabula/Fast-Food-Fast/README.md

   Fast-Food-Fast is a food delivery service app for a restaurant.

 # Features
-- Make a food order.
+- Users can make a food order.
-- Get all food orders.
+- Users can get all food orders.
-- Update food order
+- Admin users can update a food order.

+  METHOD	Endpoint	Description	Body (json)
+  GET	/api/v1/orders/	Get all orders
+  GET	/api/v1/orders/id	Get specific orders
+  POST	/api/v1/orders	Place a new orders
+  PUT	/api/v1/orders/id	Update a specific orders status

 # Requirements and Tools
 - Source Code Editor